loicdvl/TrafalgarBattleship/README.md

 ## Trafalgar Battleship

+This project is a battleship web application.
+Online players can play against each other in real time.

 This repository contains both the API and the front to consume it.

 Under TrafalgarBattleAPI folder there is all the files and configuration to import the project into Visual Studio.
 The server is using .Net C# technology and a Postgresql database.

 Under TrafalgarBattleFront folder there is all the files and configuration to install and launch the game.
-The front is using Reactjs Technology.
+The front is using Reactjs technology.

 ## Run the server